LiveNathan/blog/_posts/local-llm-testing-blog-post.md

 If you're adding local LLM support to Spring AI apps:

-1. **Testcontainers works—barely:** Great for CI/CD isolation, terrible for actual performance.
+1. Testcontainers works—barely: Great for CI/CD isolation, terrible for actual performance.
 Expect 0% accuracy on anything non-trivial.

-2. **Direct Ollama is mandatory:** Skip Docker for real benchmarking.
+2. Direct Ollama is mandatory: Skip Docker for real benchmarking.
 Performance gap is massive.

-3. **Simple tasks only:** If your use case involves 1-3 prompts with straightforward tool calls, local models can hit 80-100% accuracy.
+3. Simple tasks only: If your use case involves 1–3 prompts with straightforward tool calls, local models can hit 80–100% accuracy.
 Anything more complex?
 Forget it.

-4. **Set aggressive timeouts:** 300 seconds wasn't enough for some models.
-Simple 4-prompt tests taking 3-4 minutes is normal.
+4. Set aggressive timeouts: 300 seconds wasn't enough for some models.
+Simple 4-prompt tests taking 3–4 minutes is normal.

-5. **Hardware matters more than you think:** My 2019 Intel MacBook Pro clearly wasn't sufficient.
+5. Hardware matters more than I thought: My 2019 Intel MacBook Pro wasn't enough.
 Test on your users' actual hardware.

-6. **Best models for tool calling:**
+6. Best models for tool calling:
     - `qwen2.5:3b-instruct` - 100% accuracy on simple tasks (but 3.5 min runtime)
     - `llama3.2:3b-instruct-q4_0` - 80% accuracy (4 min runtime)
     - Anything larger than 3B parameters?
 Prepare for timeouts.

-7. **Complex scenarios need cloud:** Multi-step operations with 6+ prompts?
-Local models fail completely (0-32% accuracy).
+7. Complex scenarios need cloud: Multi-step operations with 6+ prompts?
+Local models fail completely (0–32% accuracy).
 Keep cloud as primary, local as degraded fallback.

 The test framework is ready.
 I can swap models anytime.
 And more importantly, I can distribute it to users to find what actually works on their hardware.

-**Production Strategy:**
+Production Strategy:

 - Cloud LLM for full functionality
 - Local LLM for reduced offline mode